 All car parking spaces have been designed to be situated on a gradient less than five percent, in both longitudinal and transverse directions.
-The parking spaces will be supplemented with wheel stops and delineated with line markings.
+The parking spaces will be supplemented with wheel stops and delineated with line markings when situated on sealed pavement surface.